-Led by TBG co-Artistic Directors Seth Barrish (https://barrowgroup NULL.org/acting-school/teachers/seth-barrish) and Lee Brock (https://barrowgroup NULL.org/acting-school/teachers/seth-barrish), The Barrow Group School, located in New York City, offers professional and emerging artists training in acting, directing and playwriting.
-View descriptions of our school’s adult classes here. (https://barrowgroup NULL.org/acting-school/classes) We also offer kids, tween and teen performing arts camps and classes (https://barrowgroup NULL.org/acting-school/classes/youth-programs).
+Led by TBG co-Artistic Directors (Seth Barrish and Lee Brock) and Executive Director (Robert Serrell), The Barrow Group Performing Arts School, located in New York City, offers professional and emerging artists training in acting, directing, playwriting and screenwriting.
+View descriptions of our school’s adult classes here.
+We also offer kids, tween and teen performing arts camps and classes.
 Workstudy and apprentice programs are available for students of merit.
 Check out the upcoming class schedules here.

 The Barrow Group Approach